Rakusan was always interested in demonstrating the traditional art of woodblock printing to friends, guests, and other potential clients.

-The coloration of the foliage to the right of the birds should be just like that to the left.
+In all of the earlier editions the coloration of the foliage to the right of the birds is just like that to the left.

-However, here the white pigment (which should be restricted to the plumage of the birds) has spread over the leaves at center right near the signature.
+However, as here, the white pigment previously restricted to the plumage of the birds has been smeared over the leaves at center right near the signature.